What is parent coaching?

 Throughout the journey of a loved one’s substance use, many parents want to talk with someone who has been in their shoes.
-Parent Coaching is a peer-to-peer program, by which a parent seeking help and perspective on their child’s substance use issues is paired up with another specially-trained parent volunteer who has also traveled the path of dealing with a child’s substance use.
-By speaking with someone who has been there and walked in their shoes, parents can learn how to stay connected to their loved one and get the support and encouragement they need and deserve.
+Parent coaching is a peer-to-peer program, by which a parent seeking help and perspective on their child’s substance use issues is paired with a specially trained parent volunteer who has also traveled the path of a loved one’s substance use or addiction.
+By speaking with someone who has “been there” and walked in their shoes, parents can learn how to stay connected to their loved one and get the support and encouragement they need and deserve.

 How does it work?
 What will we talk about?

-Parent Coaching takes place over the phone — over the course of about five one-hour calls — during approximately a six-week period.
-Interested parents, after talking with a Helpline Specialist, are paired up with a Parent Coach based on your time zone, though generally not in your immediate geographic area.
+Parent coaching takes place over the phone — over the course of about five one-hour calls — during approximately a six-week period.
+Interested parents, after talking with a helpline specialist, are paired with a parent coach based on your time zone, though generally not in your immediate geographic area.

-Parent Coaching includes the benefits of both shared experience as well as evidence-based techniques based in helping motivate someone to change.
-Through the Invitation to Change Approach, our Parent Coaches will help you learn evidence-based motivational and supportive techniques such as Community Reinforcement and Family Training (CRAFT), Motivational Interviewing (MI) and Acceptance and Commitment Therapy (ACT).
-During your coaching time, you and your coach will discuss your situation and identify ways in which you can help your family, and yourself, through this difficult and confusing time.
+Parent coaching includes the benefits of both shared experience as well as evidence-based techniques for helping motivate someone to change.
+Through the Invitation to Change Approach, our parent coaches will help you learn evidence-based motivational and supportive techniques such as Community Reinforcement and Family Training (CRAFT), Motivational Interviewing (MI) and Acceptance and Commitment Therapy (ACT).
+During your call, you will discuss with your coach your situation and identify ways in which you can help your family, and yourself, through this difficult and confusing time.

-I’m not sure this is a fit for my situation with my son or daughter.
-How do I know if Parent Coaching is right for me?
+I’m not sure this is a fit for my situation with my child.
+How do I know if parent coaching is right for me?

-If you’re interested in receiving parent coaching, begin by connecting with a Helpline Specialist first, via phone, live chat, email, text, or Facebook Messenger.
+If you’re interested in receiving parent coaching, begin by connecting with a helpline specialist via phone.

 I am ready to give back and help others.
 How can I become a parent coach?